cicimia2266/personalWebsite/content/project/Photo-Donut/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Photo Donut"
+title: "PhotoDonut"
-summary: "Photo Donut is a social-focused photo-sharing application implemented with Django and python.
+summary: "PhotoDonut is a social-focused photo-sharing application implemented with Django and python.
 It's a full-stack application that focused on both back-end application business logic and data handling, and front-end user interface."
 authors: []
 tags: [Web]
 categories: []